achristen/Gridded-Turbulent-Source-Area/README.md

 This code aggregates a cumulative flux source area ('footprint') file by averaging multiple individual footprint files form multiple time steps.
-The individual files must have been generated in netCDF format by #fpr_write_ncdf# and have the same dimensions.
+The individual files must have been generated in netCDF format by fpr_write_ncdf.sav and have all the same dimensions.
 By selectively choosing files, one can create cumulative footprints for specific cases (e.g. night, day).

 ## Source Code